-Note 3 - Endowment campaign
+Note 4 - Endowment campaign

 The Foundation has completed a fundraising campaign (the Aim Chai Endowment Campaign) to increase the size of the community's endowment.
-As of June 30, 2019, there have been contributions, pledges or gift intentions of approximately \$46 million towards the campaign goal.
+As of June 30, 2020, there have been contributions, pledges or gift intentions of approximately \$40.5 million towards the campaign goal.
 The Foundation's financial statements do not include legacy or bequest intentions, and other pledges and donor intentions that do not meet the standard for GAAP recognition.
 The Foundation's financial statements also do not include contributions which are made directly to partner institutions as part of the general community campaign.

-Note 4 - Liquidity
+Note 5 - Liquidity

-The Foundation regularly monitors liquidity required to meet its annual operating needs and other contractual commitments while investing in accordance with the Foundation's investment strategy in Note 9.
-As of June 30, 2019 and 2018, the following financial assets are available to meet annual operating needs of the 2020 and 2019 fiscal years, respectively.
+The Foundation regularly monitors liquidity required to meet its annual operating needs and other contractual commitments while investing in accordance with the Foundation's investment strategy in Note 10.
+As of June 30, 2020 and 2019, the following financial assets are available to meet annual operating needs of the 2021 and 2020 fiscal years, respectively.

-2019 2018 Cash and cash equivalents Contributions receivable Marketable securities Non-marketable securities Total financial assets \$ 5,224,504 919,782 110,289,823 7,912,862 124,346,971 \$ 3,704,457 1,232,934 106,621,434 12,354,923 123,913,748 Less amounts not available to be used within one year Contributions receivable - due after one year, net Assets held under split-interest agreements Custodial funds managed for other charitable (539,076) (327,967) (898,042) (354,487) organizations Donor-advised funds Designated funds (16,327,298) (37,046,770) (41,189,867) (15,562,727) (37,159,857) (39,441,702) Financial assets available to meet general expenditures within one year \$ 28,915,993 \$ 30,496,933
+2020 2019 Cash and cash equivalents Contributions receivable Marketable securities Non-marketable securities \$ 8,747,579 632,185 104,472,794 12,616,298 \$ 5,224,504 919,782 110,289,823 7,912,862 Total financial assets 126,468,856 124,346,971 Less amounts not available to be used within one year Contributions receivable - due after one year, net Assets held under split-interest agreements Custodial funds managed for other charitable Donor-advised funds Designated funds (414,443) (298,877) (19,806,772) (35,454,339) (41,093,119) (539,076) (327,967) (16,327,298) (37,046,770) (41,189,867) Financial assets available to meet general expenditures within one year \$ 29,401,306 \$ 28,915,993

-The Foundation has various sources of liquidity at its disposal, including cash and cash equivalents, and liquid equity and bond instruments primarily from within its without donor restrictions generalpurpose funds.
+The Foundation has various sources of liquidity at its disposal, including cash and cash equivalents, and liquid equity and bond instruments primarily from within its donor unrestricted general-purpose funds.
+In 2020, the Foundation sold \$3 million of marketable securities to ensure that sufficient cash is available in anticipation of unusual needs of our community partners.
 The Foundation's Investment Committee meets at least quarterly to review investment performance and consider near-term liquidity needs.
 As a general matter, the Foundation strives to maintain a cash position in excess of one year's operating expense, but in all cases, maintains liquid assets from general-purpose funds sufficient to cover near-term liquidity needs.

 In addition to financial assets available to meet general expenditures within one year, amounts reported as designated funds could be made available, as needed, by Board action.
-The Foundation has no outstanding debt and has no plan to incur any debt.

-Note 5 - Contributions receivable
+Note 6 - Contributions receivable